IBM/zopeneditor-about/src/README.md

-# Wazi About
+# IBM Z® Open Editor About

 ## Example of build & static generation to preview page changes.

-Start by cloning the `wazi-about` repo to your local machine
+Start by cloning the `zopeneditor-about` repo to your local machine

 ### Gulp: Build tool